New Puppy Checklist

 There’s a lot to think about with training, including whether you’ll work it out for yourself, use online resources and training videos, or attend some classes in person.
 It's a good idea to get started with training on the very first day with your puppy, especially the puppy toilet training.
 You might also consider crate training.

-Ask for recommendation for local pet sitters or dog walkers and make sure you check they’ve got the right insurance.
+Ask for recommendations for local pet sitters or dog walkers, and make sure you check that they’ve got the right insurance.

 Derri Dunn